 Customs Brokers as Agents of CBP

-Technology and seamless data sharing still may not be sufficient for CBP, with the agency’s limited resources, to identify every bad actor in the global supply chain and stop unsafe products from entering the country.
+With the agency’s limited resources, technology, and seamless data sharing, it still may not be sufficient for CBP to identify every bad actor in the global supply chain and stop unsafe products from entering the country.
 To further support their goals, CBP is considering adopting new protocols under the 21CCF that would transform the role of Customs brokers to help target importers who may sidestep compliance responsibilities or actively seek to defraud the government.

 As it’s currently envisioned, the 21CCF will require customs brokers to report any breach of electronic or physical broker records, including the compromised importer of record numbers, to the CBP.
 Additionally, new mandates address circumstances in which the broker severs its relationship with a client who intentionally attempts to use the broker to either defraud or commit a criminal act against the U.S. government.
-Under the planned regulatory scenario, licensed brokers would have to document all guidance provided to an importer and report to CBP the name and contact information of that importer.
+Under the planned regulatory scenario, licensed brokers would have to document all guidance provided to an importer and report that importer’s name and contact information to CBP.

 How the 21CCF may influence greater compliance with Importers